 A Markovian model to characterize costs on the consumer side

-Oftentimes, firms do not have precise assessment of customer costs and they must approximate the delay cost of their customers based on observable characteristics.
+Oftentimes, firms do not have precise assessment of customer costs and they must approximate the cost of the delay for their customers based on observable characteristics.
 This is for example the case of internal customers where no explicit contracts are available to characterize the terms of the service.
-In this section we propose a simple model estimate the cost of not being served for the case of a service repairing homogeneous machines where both, the total number of available equipment and the utilization rate are observable at the customer level.
+In this section we propose a simple model to estimate the cost of not being served.
+We believe this approach is suitable for the case of a service repairing homogeneous machines where both, the total number of available equipment and the utilization rate are observable at the customer level.
 Here, the total cost of customers waiting for the service can be approximated through a closed form equation derived from an Erlang-C type of models (or MMC, REF pending).

-We want to use specific customer information to approximate a penalty value associated with each service requirement.
-For that purpose, The processing time of each server is afeature of a printer machinewe assume homogeneous. we consider that each customer operates ni print servers.
-Each of them produces a certain number of jobs per day that are being processed in a time known by the service provider.
-Herewith, the firm knows its customers use the printers for eight hours corresponding to the length of the working day.
-Using the Little’s Rule defined by: N = μT the service provider can compute the total time in which each printer is occupied during the day, and therefore approximate a value of the average utilization for the complete printing system.
-From the equations coming from a classical queue system we also have that the average utilization of a system composed of ni server is represented by ρ = λniμ.
-This value is the average proportion of time the server is being occupied.
-It should be noted that it is necessary that ρ <1, so that the time of the printing system is stable.
-If this does not happen, the average time in system for each job tends to infinity.
+Our main objective of this exercise is to use specific customer information to approximate a penalty representing customer cost of being delayed.
+For that purpose, we assume that each customer has i has ni machines and each one of them process their assignment jobs in an exponentially distributed service time of mean 1/μ.
+The processing time of each server is an operational feature of a printer machine.
+In our empirical application this time exhibits little variation between printer models and therefore we assume is homogeneous.
+We also assume the workload is given by a Poisson arrival process with rate λ.
+Under these assumptions, the internal use of the machines can be described as bird-death process characterized by a utilization rate ρi=λ/(ci μ), that represents the average fraction of time that each machine is being used.

 When a machine is broken and it requires to be repaired, the system reduces its capacity from ni to ni -1 servers.
 These reductions translate into longer waiting times that can be translated into a monetary cost.
-Formally speaking, under the assumptions we describe above, the mean time in the system (Ws) has close form expression given by equation ():
+Formally speaking, under the assumptions we describe above, the mean time in the system (Ws) has close form expression given by equation (X)